lambdacats/lambdacats/readme.md

 In August 2010, I [created][2] `https://spl.smugmug.com/Humor/Lambdacats` in an
 attempt to preserve them for posterity.
-I have culled from sources far and wide to develop this collection, which now contains many of the originals as well as many images inspired by or similar to the Lambdacats.
+I have culled from sources far and wide to develop this collection, which now contains many of the originals as well as images inspired by or similar to the lambdacats.

 [2]: https://mail.haskell.org/pipermail/haskell-cafe/2010-August/081606.html